jacobxperez/rams/README.md

 ## About

-Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that by combining them allows for the creation of unique individual designs.
+Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components which gives the designer the freedom to explore and discover new designs.
 By removing the unnecessary the essential comes to the light, thus leaving room for the designer self-expression.

 ## Getting Started